Kurtis Conner: Stand-up comedy

-Conner began performing stand-up shows all over Canada in 2013.
+Conner first performed stand-up comedy in 2013, at the age of 19, and later joined Humber College's Comedy Writing and Performance program.
 He self-released his debut comedy album Cuppla Jokes in 2016, which reached No. 1 on the iTunes comedy charts and No. 6 on the Billboard comedy charts.
 In 2019, he was a special guest and opening act for his friends and fellow YouTubers Danny Gonzalez and Drew Gooden during their We Are Two Different People Tour.
 Conner self-released the comedy special Kurtis Conner: Keep Busy in 2023.
 In 2024 he also self-released the comedy special Kurtis Conner: PYTHON on his YouTube channel.
 Starting in 2024, Kurtis Conner began the Goodfellow World Tour, with shows in North America, New Zealand, Australia, and Europe.

 Personal life

-Kurtis Matthew Kenneth Conner was born at North York General Hospital in the North York district of Toronto, Ontario, Canada, on May 4, 1994.
-He grew up in Hamilton, Ontario, but he later moved back to Toronto.
-He was named after American actor Kurt Russell.

-Conner has an older sister.
-His stepfather died on June 6, 2023.
-Conner first performed stand-up comedy in 2013, at the age of 19, and later joined Humber College's Comedy Writing and Performance program.

 Conner started dating Jenna Allard on December 11, 2014.
-They were married in Tuscany on October 19, 2022.
+They were married in Tuscany, Italy, on October 19, 2022.
 The two have a dog named Kiwi, and they live together in Ontario, Canada.
-Conner has stated in a video that he identifies as agnostic.
+Conner's stepfather died on June 6, 2023.

-Conner expressed solidarity with Palestine during the Gaza war.
-In May 2024, Conner and many other Internet personalities participated in a campaign to raise money for Palestinian relief.
+Conner is agnostic.
+He expressed solidarity with Palestine during the Gaza war.
+In May 2024, Conner and many other internet personalities participated in a campaign called Creators for Palestine, to raise money for Palestinian relief.